j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 **Conclusion:** The gatekeepers do not just filter software products; they actively censor the empirical research that exposes their economic and social manipulation.

 #
+# LISTINGS & FEEDS
+Note: We will remove all static listings from GitHub and replace all the links with outsourced dynamic links.

 ## Monthly FEEDS EXAMPLE
 An example of a monthly release feed (July 2026)